mromerom/CS4330-FinalProject/Topics/Lambda Expressions, Closures, and Functions as Types/lambdaExpressionsAndClosures.md

 <br></br>
 ## Lambda Expressions, Closures, and Functions as Types
 A function type is what the function takes in as parameters and returns; functions do not have to receive or return anything.
 A lambda expression and closure are ways to implement functions.
-Lambda expressions are anonymous functions and can only be implemented with a function inside a functional interface; a functional interface is ADD HERE.
-These eliminate the need to create  ADD HERE.
+Lambda expressions are anonymous functions and can only be implemented with a function inside a functional interface; a functional interface is an interface with exactly *one* abstract method to be written as needed.
 Closures can easily be created as functions and/ or stored into variables to easily call the function.
 Closures are much more versatile than lambda expressions and can access variables not in its parameter list.

+Closures and lambda expressions allow for shorter, easier, and more readable code.
+Anything you can do with a closure is possible to do without one, but the use of them makes the project easier to debug (due to increased readability and shortening of code).
+They're basically very nice shortcuts for repetitive or more-complicated-than-needed code.

 <br></br>